fedecech/auto_events/README.md

 ### Creating a calendar with source

-When creating a calendar with a source we can use 2 additonal functions: `filter` and `map`.
-After the events are fecthed from the API, the first one allows us to filter the event (for instance by date).
+When creating a calendar with a source we can use 2 additional functions: `filter` and `map`.
+After the events are fetched from the API, the first one allows us to filter the event (for instance by date).
 The second one allows us to modify the events (add tasks to them)

 ```python
 from form_automator.MicrosoftSource import MicrosoftSource